 I have also presented a poster session titled “Affective Music Theory and Musical Exploration: Michael Hamad’s @phishmaps,” which examines how journalist Michael Hamad uses an artistic notational style to represent harmonic pathways in Phish’s improvisational passages.
 Fans intuitively connect to Hamad’s images because they are a graphical representation of musical exploration, a highly valued element for Phish fans, despite not understanding their music theoretical content.
 You can explore the website designed to accompany the poster session, which includes the poster, the conference paper from which the poster was adapted, and three videos that introduce the Phishmaps style of representation.

-I have presented papers on the rock band Talking Heads and how they constructed a sense of place related to the downtown New York arts scene in the late 1970s and early 1980s based on a performance of racial hybridity.
-When the band more than doubled in size in order to accommodate a new style of playing based on African-inspired music, they became a multi-racial band whose music resisted pigeonholing into either black or white genres and marketing strategies.
+A future book project in the realm of popular music examines the rock band Talking Heads and how they performed a variety of identities throughout their career tied to specific places that carry certain connotations about race, class, and national identity.
+For example, when the band more than doubled in size in order to accommodate a new style of playing based on African-inspired music, they became a multi-racial band whose music resisted pigeonholing into either black or white genres and marketing strategies.
 This hybrid identity was particular, though not exclusive, to downtown Manhattan’s arts and music scene, where creative exchange between black and white artists was common despite a growing racial divide in American popular culture.

 In addition, I have authored encyclopedia articles on the Grateful Dead, Janis Joplin and Big Brother and the Holding Company, and the Allman Brothers Band, and have written the Grove Dictionary of American Music entries for Phish, Psychedelic Rock, Jam Band, and the 1960s psychedelic band Love.